Red X iconGreen tick iconYellow tick icon

 • Acquire new skills to perform basic genomic and epigenomic data analyses that focus on health and clinical environment

-• Demonstrate a critical sense relating to analytical tools used and an awareness of their advantages and limitations
+• Demonstrate a critical sense relating to analytical tools (R and web-based) used and an awareness of their advantages and limitations for biomedical and clinical application

 • Gain critical sense on experimental design and power analysis to conduct robust and reproducible analyses